kwark/slick-refined/README.md

 It allows you to easily store/retrieve and manipulate Refined types to/from an SQL database.

 Both scala 2.11 & 2.12 are supported.
-You'll also need to use Java8 and slick 3.2.x.
+You'll also need to use Java8 and slick 3.2.x or later

 The library supports the following functionality: